davidcole1340/gifcord/README.md

 First, start the example server:

-    $ php examples/stdin.php
+    $ php run.php

 Next, open up a browser and point it to `localhost:8080`.
-Now you can start typing stuff into the server window.
-Each line captured by STDIN will be converted to a GIF frame and streamed to the browser in Real Time (tm), also known as Netscape Time (tm).
+Now you can start typing stuff into your Discord channel.
+Each line captured by DiscordPHP will be converted to a GIF frame and streamed to the browser in Real Time (tm), also known as Netscape Time (tm).